oracle-livelabs/security/data-safe/sqlfw/sqlfw.md

 11. Close any tip dialog boxes.

-12. On the worksheet, enter the following command:
+12. On the worksheet, enter the following SQL statement:

     ```text
     <copy>SELECT FIRST_NAME, LAST_NAME, EMPLOYEE_ID FROM HCM1.EMPLOYEES;